 This example demonstrates the relationship between, from a Chinese Medicine perspective, your liver and spleen, which are the two organs Bai Shao targets.
 The liver needs to be soothed (the stress) or the spleen will get overpowered (fatigue, lack of appetite, etc).
 Once the spleen has been overpowered for too long, some nourishing will have to take place to bring the body back to a more healthy or normal state.

 How Does DAO Labs Use Bai Shao?

 Bai Shao does appear in many good, “harmonizing” formulas, or formulas which help different systems work well together.
 It also is in many “tonifying” formulas, or formulas which help rebuild something or give more energy.
-DAO Labs Emotional Balance (harmonizing) and DAO's Women’s Formula (tonifying) both contain this herb - and naturally you can find it in the Women's Monthly Kit, which combines both formulas for a peaceful monthly cycle.
+DAO Labs Emotional Balance (harmonizing) and DAO's Women’s Formula (tonifying) both contain this herb - and naturally you can find both in the Women's Monthly Kit, which combines both formulas for a peaceful monthly cycle.